-- provide a letter from the educational institution who awarded you your chiropractic qualification, listing each course taken and also the number of hours in total for your degree
+- provide a transcript from the educational institution who awarded you with your chiropractic qualification, listing each course taken and also the number of hours in total for your degree

 - provide details of the modules you completed as part of your chiropractic qualification and the outcomes of those modules

 - attach copies of anonymised patient records

 - provide a copy of your CV